mbochenski/500lines/pedometer/README.md

 Pedometer
 =========
+jest jeszcze cos do dodania
+albo
+nie ma

-A pedometer implemented in Ruby.
+A pedeter implemented Ruby.

+ciekawe

 The pedometer takes data from a mobile device, and outputs step count, distance, speed, and other relevant information typically found in native mobile applications.